WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (1) Myelinated and (2) Non-Myelinated nerve fibers.

-(1) Myelinated or Medullated Nerve fibers: As the name suggests, they are surrounded by a layer of the myelin sheath.
+(1) Myelinated or Medullated Nerve Fibers: As the name suggests, they are surrounded by a layer of the myelin sheath.
 The nerves look white (due to the high refractive index of the myelin sheath).
 The great majority of nerve fibers in our body are myelinated nerves.
 They are found in

 (1) The white matter of central nervous system.